-I’ve just uploaded a new arrangement to Sheetmusicplus, a trombone quartet transcription of the Kyrie from ‘Missa Pro fidelibus defunctis‘ (by either Antoine de Févin or Antoine Divitis – nobody is sure!).
+I’ve just uploaded a new arrangement, a trombone quartet transcription of the Kyrie from ‘Missa Pro fidelibus defunctis‘ (by either Antoine de Févin or Antoine Divitis – nobody is sure!).

 This is a lovely piece of Renaissance music suitable for players of all abilities, although the top part will require some stamina in the mid-high range.
 It is also suitable for euphonium quartet or other combinations of low brass, just get in touch if you require different parts/clefs.